Kozea/WeasyPrint/docs/hacking.rst

 the logic here should be minimal.
 If you find yourself adding a lot of logic here, maybe it should go in the layout or stacking instead.

-The code lives in the ``weasyprint.draw`` module and is called by the ``write_to`` method of the document.
+The code lives in the :mod:`weasyprint.draw` module.

 .. _cairo: http://cairographics.org/pycairo/

 Metadata
 ........

-Finally (step 8), the ``weasyprint.pdf`` parses the PDF file produced by cairo and makes an *incremental update* to add internal and external hyperlinks, as well as outlines / bookmarks.
+Finally (step 8), the :mod:`weasyprint.pdf` module parses the PDF file produced by cairo and makes appends to it to add meta-data: internal and external hyperlinks, as well as outlines / bookmarks.